AmpersandJS/ampersand-view/README.md

 Lead Maintainer: [Christopher Dieringer](https://github.com/cdaringe)

+**:point_right: Seeking volunteer for new lead maintainer**.  &-view is in great shape and very stable, however, I am currently doing the barebones to keep it afloat.
+Please get in contact if you're interested in taking the reigns!
+Thanks -[@cdaringe](http://www.twitter.com/cdaringe)

 A set of common helpers and conventions for using as a base view for ampersand.js apps.

 What does it do?